gibsonbailey/treftstechnologies/TT/static/markdown/Git 1: Basic Commands.md

 git init
 ```

-in a project directory to activate it as a Git repository.
+in a project directory to initialize it as a Git repository.
 Notice that before the init command is run,
 the `.git` directory does not exist.
 Use the command:

 ```
 ls -la
 ```

-to see the file, since it is hidden (prefixed with a `.`).The init command
+to see the file, since it is hidden (prefixed with `.`).The init command
-creates this directory which will contain all of the commits created, as well as most of the other data Git needs to run.
+creates the `.git` directory which contains all of the commits created, as well as most of the other data Git needs
+in order to function.

 <img class="article-image" src="/static/article_images/repository_warehouse.png">